Seebrasse345/SurrounDead-MP-Fix/README.md

 - No input control - can't move, look, or open menus
 - Escape key doesn't work

+## Current Status (v4.7)

+- Init crash can still occur on some machines right after "Initializing MPFix v4.7" in UE4SS.log.
+- Client join often shows local controller but no pawn (`mpdebug` reports `Pawn: NONE`).
+- Camera control can regress and client movement/menu input still fails.
+- Host may not see client or client disconnects shortly after load-in.
+- Net role can be "unknown" early; server/client loop waits for NetDriver.

 ## How Our Fix Works

 ### Architecture